 This research was conducted in the Clinic for Thoracic Surgery, Emergency Center and Anesthesia Clinic of the University Clinical Center in Niš, Serbia, in the period from November 2020 to January 2022, and was approved by the Ethics Committee of the Faculty of Medicine in Niš (N. 12-3094/4).
-Examinations of the patients' biological material were performed in the Center for Medical Biochemistry and in the Immunology Laboratory of the University Clinical

-Center in Niš.
+Examinations of the patients' biological material were performed at the Center for Medical Biochemistry and at the Immunology Laboratory of the University Clinical Center in Niš.
 Radiological examinations were performed at the Radiology Center of the University Clinical Center in Niš.

 The prospective study included 90 patients with rib fractures caused by BCT.
-The patients were divided into two groups: the test group and the control group.
-1) the test group included 45 patients with rib fractures and PC, and 2) the control group consisted of 45 patients with rib fracture, without PC.
-Blood sampling was performed on admission, on the second, third and fifth day after the injury, and complications were monitored until the seventh day after the injury.
+The patients were divided into two groups: the test group and the control group; 1) the test group included 45 patients with rib fractures and PC, and 2) the control group consisted of 45 patients with rib fracture, without PC.
+Blood sampling was performed on admission, on the second, third, and fifth day after the injury, and complications were monitored until the seventh day after the injury.

-Inclusion criteria were: persons of both sexes over 18 years of age, with isolated blunt chest injury and rib fracture who were observed and treated in the aforementioned institutions.
-Exclusion criteria were: persons under 18 years of age, patients with penetrating chest trauma, patients with BCT as part of polytrauma, and pregnant women.
+Inclusion criteria were as follows: persons of both sexes over 18 years of age, with isolated blunt chest injury and rib fracture who were observed and treated in the aforementioned institutions.
+Exclusion criteria were the following: persons under 18 years of age, patients with penetrating chest trauma, patients with BCT as part of polytrauma, and pregnant women.

-Biomarkers of inflammation examined in the research were: fibrinogen, IL-6 and CRP.
-The level of fibrinogen in the serum was determined on the coagulometer BE Trombostat, manufactured by Behnk Elektronik.
-Reference values for fibrinogen were 2.0-4.0 g/l.
-The level of IL-6 in the serum was determined by the immunochemical ECLIA method on the immunochemical analyzer Cobas e411 manufactured by Roche.
+Biomarkers of inflammation examined in the research were: fibrinogen, IL-6, and CRP.
+The level of fibrinogen in the serum was determined on the coagulometer BE Trombostat, (Behnk Elektronik, Norderstedt, Germany).
+Reference values for fibrinogen were 2-4 g/l.
+The level of IL-6 in the serum was determined by the immunochemical electrochemiluminescence immunoassay method on the immunochemical analyzer Cobas e411 (Roche, Basel, Switzerland).
 IL-6 reference values were 0.0-40.0 pg/ml.
-Serum CRP values were determined by standard IFCC methods on a Beckman Coulter/Olympus AU680 biochemical analyzer.
+Serum CRP values were determined by standard International Federation of Clinical Chemistry methods on a Beckman Coulter/Olympus AU680 biochemical analyzer.
 Reference values for CRP were 0.0-5.0 mg/l.

 PC are marked as: pneumothorax, hemothorax and hemopneumothorax.
-The diagnosis of PC was made through anamnestic, clinical examination and radiological examinations - standard radiography and MSCT of the chest.
+The diagnosis of PC was made through anamnestic, clinical examination and radiological examinations - standard radiography and multislice spiral computed tomography of the chest.
 All patients with PC underwent therapeutic chest drainage.

-Statistical analysis was performed in the R software package [23].
-Data are presented as mean±standard deviation, or frequency and percentage.
+Statistical analysis was performed in the R software package (R Core Team, Vienna, Austria) [23].
+Data are presented as mean $\pm$ standard deviation, or frequency and percentage.
 Comparison of continuous variables was performed by t-test and Mann-Whitney test.
-Comparison of categorical characteristics was performed using the chi-squared test.
-The discriminative ability of the tested biomarkers was assessed by ROC curve analysis.
-The null hypothesis was tested with a significance level of p<0.05.
+Comparison of categorical characteristics was performed using the $\chi^2$ test.
+The discriminative ability of the tested biomarkers was assessed by receiver operating characteristic curve analysis.
+The null hypothesis was tested with a significance level of p < 0.05.